Build a Concentrated Solar Water Heater

 Every parabola has a focal point at which all light hitting the parabola is focussed.
 For our three dimensional parabolic trough

-we have a line of focal points along which we position the pipe containing the fluid to be heated.
-Common motor oil
+we have a straight line of focal points along which we run the pipe through which the fluid to be heated will be circulated.

 Standard copper pipes

 must be used rather than the newer push-fit plastic pipes.
-Plastic pipes will melt at around 90 degrees, far below the the temperature which will be reached by the pipe in the solar collector
+Plastic pipes will melt at around 90 degrees, far below the the temperature which can be reached by the pipe in this type of solar collector

 .
-Painting it with black paint will increase heat absorption.
+Painting the pipe with matt black paint

 with a small pump